Cupped Barrel End

 Balanced Swing Feel (Commonly Preferred By Both Contact And Power Hitters)

 Approximate Drop 3 Length-To-Weight Ratio

-If you have any questions about this bat, please reach out to the Bat Experts at JustBats.
-They are available by phone, email and chat.
-They would be more than happy to take any questions that could come up!
+If you have any questions about the bat, please reach out to the JustBats Bat Experts.
+They are trained in product knowledge and will be more than happy to assist with anything that might be on your mind!

 Questions and Answers (0)

-Have a question about the Louisville Slugger Legacy M9 C271 Series 5 Maple Wood Baseball Bat: WTLW5M271B18?
+Have a question about the Louisville Slugger Select Cut C271 Maple Wood Baseball Bat: WBL2516010?
 Ask our team of experts and they will respond within 24 hours.

 About the Brand

 In 1842, J. Frederick Hillerich emigrated with his family from Baden-Baden, Germany to the United States.
 Eight years before, the 1834 Book of Sports had made its debut as the nation's first publication covering baseball.
 But when he arrived in Baltimore, J. Frederick Hillerich would never have dreamed of the future impact his family would have on America's favorite pastime.